-- Glint and Glare Effects - Landscape and Rural Character Effects
+- Glint and Glare Effects

+- Landscape and Rural Character Effects

 - Ecological Effects

 - Cultural Effects

 - Archaeological Effects

 - Acoustic Effects

 - Construction Effects

 - Operational Traffic Effects

 - Effects on Highly Productive Land

 - Hazardous Substances Effects

-These matters are addressed in turn in the following paragraphs.
+The matters above are addressed in turn in the following paragraphs.

-Glint and Glare Effects
+Glint and Glare Effects-

-A full glint and glare assessment will be completed for the proposal and will consider effects on adjoining properties, road users and aviation activities.
-Given there is currently no local guidance as to standards for glare, the assessment will rely on the New South Wales Large Scale Solar Energy Guidelines (2022) for residential glare assessment and the Forge Solar SGHAT software tool for consideration of road and rail glare.
+A full glint and glare assessment will be completed for the proposal and will consider effects on adjoining properties and road users.
+Given there is currently no local guidance as to standards for glare, the assessment will rely on the New South Wales Large Scale Solar Energy Guidelines (2022) for residential glare assessment and the Forge Solar SGHAT software tool for consideration of road glare.